ConfederacyOfGaia/Gaia/circle-of-twilight.md

 ***Chameleon's Skin (6th level required).*** Your skin is able to alter its color and hue to match your surroundings.
 You can hide as bonus action, and you advantage with Dexterity (Stealth) rolls.

 ***Charger.*** You grow a pair of horns and your frame is ideal for running.
-Your speed increases by 10 feet and when you hit a creature with a melee attack, you can use your bonus action to shove that creature.
+Your speed increases by 10 feet.
+If you move at least 10 feet in a straight line immediately before taking the Attack action, you either gain a +5 bonus to the attack's damage roll or push the target up to 10 feet away from you.

 ***Cheetah's Speed.*** Your speed increases by 15 feet, and you can Dash as a bonus action.